Neurolipidomics/iDMS/README.md

 Please use these two files when testing Module 1_Parametric Modelling.

-For Module 2_iDMS, user needs to provide a list of lipids user wishes iMS to predict for.
+For Module 2_iDMS, user needs to provide a list of lipids user wishes iDMS to predict for.
 Please use the provided file **Prediction_template.csv** in to enter the identity of the lipids of interest.
 Identity needs to be entered in this format **chainlength:unsaturationUnit**.
 For example, if user wishes to predict for the separation of the glycosphingolipid isomers Glc/GalCer(d18:1/15:1), please enter **15:1**.
 Note that sample training dataset contains lipid species of 0 to 31 carbon in chain-length, it is reasonable to ask for a prediction of lipids with chain length lie within this range.
 Similarly, sample training dataset contains lipid species with 0 and 1 unit of unsaturation, hence, it is reasonable to only ask for prediction of either saturated or monounsaturated lipids.

 NOTE : Please edit the file **Prediction_template.csv** using a text editor such as Notepad (on a Windows) or TextEdit (on a MAC) and NOT Microsoft Excel.

-Please use this file when prompted for during testing Module 2_iDMS.

 # iDMS Desktop
-iDMS Desktop is a desktop application for iDMS is currently available only for Mac computers with Apple Silicon chips.
+iDMS Desktop is a desktop application for iDMS is currently available only for Mac computers with Apple Silicon chip.
 A version of iDMS Desktop for Windows operating systems is under development.

-Users can download iDMS Desktop as a .dmg at ...
+iDMS will be available for users soon!

 # Bug Report:
 For bug report, please contact Dr. Steffany Bennett at SteffanyAnn.Bennett@uottawa.ca and Thao Nguyen-Tran at tnguy32@uottawa.ca.
 Please also send an example dataset which did not run successfully on iDMS.